Filming in Hungary

 Adolph Zukor, the founder of Paramount Picture Photo: Wikipedia

-Adolph Zukor became one of the fathers of the Hollywood film industry by founding Paramount Pictures.
-He started from nothing, but he accomplished everything he ever wanted to.
-Thanks to his hard work he became one of the founders of the American film industry.
+Adolph Zukor became one of the founding fathers of the Hollywood film industry by establishing Paramount Pictures.
+Rising from humble beginnings, he achieved everything he ever aspired to through relentless hard work, cementing his place as a key figure in the development of the American film industry.

-He was born in a Hungarian town called Ricse in 1873, where his parents owned a small shop.
-He became an orphan at the age of 7.
+Born in 1873 in the Hungarian town of Ricse, Zukor grew up in modest circumstances, with his parents running a small shop.
+Tragedy struck early when he became an orphan at the age of 7.

-He was an exceptional student, but had to start working at the age of 12 while still attending night school.
-When he turned 15, he decided to travel and emigrate to the United States completely alone.
-At that time he just finished elementary school and never went back to high school afterward.
-With just a few bucks sewed into the lining of his coat, Adolph Zukor arrived in New York in 1889.
+Despite being an exceptional student, Zukor had to begin working at the age of 12 while attending night school.
+At 15, he made the bold decision to emigrate to the United States entirely on his own.
+Having completed only elementary school, he never returned to formal education.
+With just a few dollars sewn into the lining of his coat, he arrived in New York in 1889.

-Once in the states, he first took a job he could get at a furrier.
-In his free time he played baseball, and constantly sang Hungarian songs with other immigrant boys.
-Over the years he saved up a few thousand dollars, and returned to Hungary for a visit, after which he married Lottie Kaufman, who was also a Hungarian immigrant.
+In the United States, Zukor found his first job at a furrier.
+During his free time, he played baseball and sang Hungarian songs with fellow immigrants.
+Over the years, he saved enough money to visit Hungary, where he married Lottie Kaufman, a Hungarian immigrant.

 Youtube The History of the founders of hollywood

-He even saved up enough to start his own fur shop, but when he saw his first movie he instantly realized the business potentials of the motion picture industry.
-In 1903 he invested in a Union Square penny arcade that went so well that he sold his fur business and opened more arcades, which began his giant motion picture production and distribution empire.
+Zukor eventually established his own fur shop, but everything changed when he saw his first movie.
+Recognizing the potential of the motion picture industry, he invested in a Union Square penny arcade in 1903.
+The venture was so successful that he sold his fur business and opened additional arcades, laying the foundation for what would become a vast motion picture production and distribution empire.

 Industry Accomplishments

-Zukor’s success mainly lied in him realizing that the feature films had potential, that they were economically more viable than short films.
-When he acquired the American rights for 40,000 dollars to the feature film called Queen Elizabeth and broadcast it as the film’s exclusive distributor, it instantly became a huge success.
-He made a fortune, thus proving the viability of feature films.
+Adolph Zukor’s success largely stemmed from his realization that feature films were more economically viable than short films.
+When he acquired the American rights to the feature film Queen Elizabeth for $40,000 and served as its exclusive distributor, it became an instant hit, earning him a fortune and proving the profitability of feature films.

-In 1912 he founded the Famous Players Film Company which produced such films as The Count of Monte Cristo and The Prisoner of Zenda whose success exceeded all expectations.
-In the following years he got huge financial backings and it became his goal to bring famous stage actors to the screen.
+In 1912, Zukor founded the Famous Players Film Company, which produced such classics as The Count of Monte Cristo and The Prisoner of Zenda.
+These films exceeded all expectations, and with significant financial backing, Zukor set his sights on bringing celebrated stage actors to the screen.

-In 1916, Zukor and Jesse L. Lasky (the owner of Lasky Company) bought out the owner of Paramount and merged the three companies into one.
-Zukor became president of the new Paramount.
-From then on the company was flourishing thanks to Zukor.
+In 1916, Zukor and Jesse L. Lasky, owner of the Lasky Company, purchased Paramount’s owner and merged their three companies into one.
+Zukor became president of the newly formed Paramount, which thrived under his leadership.

-He created a model of an integrated film studio as he centralized all segments of the film industry in one company, meaning that he gave Paramount control over production, distribution, and exhibition of movies.
-He was also infamous for visiting movie sets every morning and always keeping a close eye on production.
+Zukor pioneered the model of an integrated film studio, centralizing all aspects of the film industry—production, distribution, and exhibition—under one company, giving Paramount unparalleled control.
+He was also notorious for his hands-on approach, visiting movie sets every morning and keeping a watchful eye on production.

-Although he spent most of his life in the United States, he never forgot his hometown and country, where he came from.
-Perhaps the most expressive and famous legend about him is that he had an inscription on the wall of his office that said: “It is not enough to be Hungarian” - to which he was quoted to add in a low voice: “but it may help.”
+Though Zukor spent most of his life in the United States, his connection to his homeland remained strong.
+One of the most famous anecdotes about him is tied to an inscription in his office that read: “It is not enough to be Hungarian,” to which he would quietly add, “but it may help.”

-In 1932, Paramount went bankrupt and Zukor left his role as president and became chairman of the board.
+In 1932, Paramount went bankrupt, prompting Zukor to step down as president and take on the role of chairman of the board.

-Adolph Zukor was a pioneer in the industry, he saw the future and possibilities of the motion picture before most people did.
-Zukor even got an Academy Award in 1949 for his life achievements.
-He wrote his memoir in 1953, which is called The Public Is never Wrong.
-He retired from Paramount in 1949, but held the role of chairman emeritus until his death in 1976 at the age of 103.
+Zukor’s visionary approach to the motion picture industry earned him an Academy Award in 1949 for his lifetime achievements.
+He documented his extraordinary journey in his 1953 memoir, The Public Is Never Wrong.
+While Zukor retired from Paramount in 1949, he continued to serve as chairman emeritus until his death in 1976 at the remarkable age of 103.

-Today, Paramount is the fourth oldest surviving film studio in the world.
+Today, Paramount Pictures stands as the fourth-oldest surviving film studio in the world, a testament to Zukor’s enduring legacy.

 BÉLA LUGOSI, a.k.a Dracula

-Béla Lugosi (born Béla Blaskó) is most famous for portraying Count Dracula in the 1931 horror classic Dracula.
-This world-famous character actor was born in 1882 in Lugos, Hungary, a town he later based his stage name on.
+Béla Lugosi, born Béla Blaskó, is best known for his iconic portrayal of Count Dracula in the 1931 horror classic Dracula.
+This world-renowned character actor was born in 1882 in Lugos, Hungary, a town that later inspired his stage name.

 Béla Lugosi, the first Dracula

-Despite the unfortunate end of his career, Lugosi hasn’t been forgotten: In the 1994 movie Ed Wood, directed by Tim Burton, Lugosi was played by Martin Landau who received an Academy Award for his portrayal of the Hungarian actor.
+Although his career ended on a somber note, Lugosi’s legacy lives on.
+In the 1994 film Ed Wood, directed by Tim Burton, Lugosi was portrayed by Martin Landau, who won an Academy Award for his performance.

 MICHAEL CURTIZ, the Oscar-winning Director of Casablanca

-Michael Curtiz, or as we know him Kertész Mihály, was a Hungarian American film director, mostly known for directing one of the world’s greatest films: Casablanca.
+Michael Curtiz, born Kertész Mihály, was a Hungarian-American film director best known for directing one of the greatest films in cinematic history: Casablanca.

 Michael Curtiz won Academy Award for Best Director with the movie, Casablanca

-His most successful period was when he worked for the Warner Brothers and after the 40s, when he tried to become a freelancer, his career began to decline.
-Still, he continued directing films until his death in 1962.
-During his career he directed more than 50 films in Europe and more than a hundred in the States.
+Curtiz’s most successful period was during his time at Warner Brothers.
+However, his career began to decline in the 1940s when he transitioned to freelancing.
+Despite this, he continued directing films until his death in 1962.
+Over the course of his career, Curtiz directed more than 50 films in Europe and over 100 in the United States.

 Andrew G. Vajna, the producer of Rambo and Terminator